Imperial (2025 comic book): Black Panther

 After escaping the rampaging Hulk from the Rigellian Vessel, T'Challa receives contact with his armada and learned about the stargates destroyed.
 T'Challa manages to send a transmission to the Galactic Council to form a truce while informing them about the deception behind the attacks.
 After the Councils apprehend the Skrulls, T'Challa travels back to Wakanda Prime upon discovering that the command center was secretly sabotaged to stall the Wakandans.
 With the command center restored, T'Challa orders his people to rebuild the stargate and demand justice for the perpetrators who orchestrated the war.

 She-Hulk

-With Hulk and Brawn absent, She-Hulk stays on Sakaar and begins investigating the culprit behind Hiro-Kala's murder.
+During Hulk's and Brawn's absence, She-Hulk stays on Sakaar and begins investigating the culprit behind Hiro-Kala's murder.
 After multiple investigations, she deduces that Hiro-Kala's former wives had orchestrated the murder and begins to feel despondent about Sakaar's senseless violence and anarchy.
-With Hulk and Amadeus unable to return, She-Hulk is left stranded on Sakaar.
+With Hulk and Brawn unable to return, She-Hulk is left stranded on Sakaar.